 Acid-Base Balance and Imbalance in Body Fluids

-Acid-base balance regulates the pH of body fluids, with normal blood pH ranging from 7.35 to 7.45.
+Acid-Base Balance is crucial for maintaining proper pH levels in body fluids, with normal blood pH ranging from 7.35 to 7.45.

 Summary